 rundll32 printui.dll,PrintUIEntry /dn /n\\MainServer\HPLaserJ

-Windows 2000, XP and 2003 all have the capability to install a printer and have it globally available to all users (Similar to the way printers worked in the old Windows 95/98 days).
+Windows 2000 and above all have the capability to install a printer and have it globally available to all users (Similar to the way printers worked in the old Windows 95/98 days).
 Unfortunately the Add Printer wizard does not expose this functionality and only adds the printer for the current user.
 The command-line needs to be used to install and expose a printer globally.
 The process is as follows:

 Log on to the workstation as an Administrator